rhizomedotorg/rhizomedotorg.github.io/_drafts/navbars-plural.markdown

 </div>
 {% endhighlight %}

-It's common to automate active navigation by comparing the path of the request to the href of items in the nav, but again with the PEP 20, explicit is better than implicit.
-By passing that information explicitely from your temapltes, no such cleverness is required.
-That's the magic of this solution, it allows that kind of fine-grained control, while removing the need to repeat any HTML.
-Which is good when it comes to developing navs, becuase they tend to change constantly.
+It's common to automate active navigation by comparing the path of the request to a nav item's href, but again with the [PEP 20](http://www.python.org/dev/peps/pep-0020/), explicit is better than implicit.
+Passing navigation state explicitely to our get_nav template tag removes the need for such cleverness (who wants their navigation state bound to URLs?).
+Which is good, becuase navs tend to change constantly.